ForgottenMaster/aoc-2021/README.md

 I'll be downloading the input files for each day also and placing them in the input folder using the same naming convention.

-In order to run one of the binaries, you can use the following command at the command line (assuming you're inside the project directory)
+In order to run one of the binaries in release mode, you can use the following command at the command line (assuming you're inside the project directory)

 ```
-cargo run day<day_number>
+cargo run day<day_number> --release
 ```

 For example to run day 3, we can do

 ```
-cargo run day03
+cargo run day03 --release
 ```

+# Benchmarks #
+Each solution when run will output, along with the part 1 and 2 answers, a timing of how long it took to complete.
+This is a crude benchmark and isn't as reliable as using a benchmarking crate such as criterion, but gives a general idea of the time it takes.

+Please bear in mind that the timings also include file I/O and not just the algorithm itself.

+# Dependencies #
+I won't be including any dependencies in the project unless absolutely necessary, for example if a problem outputs an image with the answer in it.
+Any functionality I add on top of the standard library will be hand-written by myself.

 # Completed Solutions #
 This table identifies which solutions have been completed and which are still yet to be done.
 Ideally these will get checked off at a rate of 2 per day to keep upto speed with release.